 2.4.5 The majority of ecological data remain valid for only short periods due to the inherently transient nature of the subject.
 Under current CIEEM guidance survey results and associated assessments are usually considered valid for two years, assuming no significant changes to the site conditions.
-It was agreed with NatureScot that the surveys are sufficient to inform the ecological impact assessment for the Proposed Development, particularly given the large amount of ecology baseline data that has been recorded for the existing and consented wind farms within the Connagill Cluster around Strathy Wood.
+It was agreed with NatureScot that the surveys are sufficient to inform the ecological impact assessment for the Proposed Development, particularly given the large amount of ecology baseline data that has been recorded for the existing, consented and proposed wind farms within the Connagill Cluster around the Proposed Development.